Top 8 GPS Tracking Watches For Seniors- What’s The Best GPS Tracker For The Elderly?

 - Eliminating opportunities to drive unless it is critical and necessary

-- Hiding what are known as “trigger items” (shoes, keys or purses) out of plain sight
+- Hiding what is known as “trigger items” (shoes, keys, or purses) out of plain sight

 - Improving home security so electronic alarms can detect any late-night wandering